HPC & BIOCOMPUTE LAB · KODA創研 · TOKYO

 Already running.
 Already measurable.

-These properties are observable on the running KoLo runtime against current LLM substrates.
+These properties are observable on the live KoLo runtime against current substrates.
 Telemetry samples shared under partner NDA.

 LLM substrate switching

-Live transitions across Anthropic, DeepSeek, Qwen, and OpenAI Codex with continuity state preserved.
+Live transitions across Opus, DeepSeek, Qwen, and OpenAI Codex with continuity state preserved.

 Agent mesh simulation

-Five-process peer mesh running under active research conditions.
-A2A protocol with type-safe ordered messaging across substrates.
+A five-process peer mesh on the A2A protocol — type-safe, ordered messaging across substrates.

 Memory-state recovery

-144 closed-loop cycles per process per day at zero token cost.
-13/13 daemon module tests passing since March 2026.
+144 closed-loop daemon cycles per process per day without invoking the model.
+13/13 module tests passing.

 Failure and outage recovery

-Predefined continuity-preservation routines validated under degraded network and provider-instability conditions (April 17, 2026 security-stress event).
+Continuity-preservation routines validated under degraded network and provider instability (April 17, 2026 stress event).

 Telemetry and audit logs

-Append-only event ledger.
-Memory writes, daemon events, and cross-process messages are recorded in replayable, inspectable, exportable logs.
+An append-only event ledger — memory writes, daemon events, and messages recorded in replayable, exportable logs.

 Three partner profiles.